Vail Ski Swap returns for 49th year

 Recommended Stories For You

-The Swap is worth visiting throughout the weekend, but the first night is the best time to get first dibs on new and used gear at the venue.
-The event kicks off Friday, Oct.
-26, at 5 p.m., and there is a $15 admission fee for adults and teenagers for the first two hours.
-Kids 12 and younger are admitted free.
-At 7 p.m. on Friday, the fee drops to $5.
-Shoppers can also get $5 off your admission with a student ID.
-The venue will close at 10 p.m.

-There are no admission fees for the remainder of the weekend.
-The Swap will be open for business from 9 a.m. to 5 p.m. on Saturday, Oct.
+Admission is free the remainder of the weekend.
+Hours are from 9 a.m. to 5 p.m. on Saturday, Oct.
 27 and 9 a.m. to 2 p.m. on Sunday, Oct.
 28. All sales are final.

-Want to sell your gear?
-Simply bring your new or used equipment to either of our drop-off locations prior to the swap.
-If it sells, SSCV will take a 25 percent commission and return the remaining profits to the seller by mail.
-It's that easy and it sure beats letting equipment collect dust.
+Want to sell gear?
+Bring new or used equipment to a drop-off location.
+If it sells, Ski & Snowboard Club Vail will take a 25 percent commission and return the remaining profits to the seller by mail.

 Saturday, Oct.
 20, from 10 a.m. to 2 p.m. at the Elk Parking Lot, Avon.